cdk8s-team/cdk8s/rfc/no-code-synthesis.md

 ### Why should we _not_ do this?

-There are no downside of adding these features.
+There are no downside of adding this feature.
 This would add on to the value of our product.

 ### What is the technical solution (design) of this feature?